 So while the capture and killing of bin Laden has goosed Obama’s numbers up a bit in the United States, don’t expect that to last long.
 The economy is still the defining issue of the times.
 And the challenges of jobs and gasoline prices are much more durable.

 The unemployment report released on Friday underscores the step-forward and step-back nature of this frustrating economy.

 A net of 244,000 new jobs were created in April (good news), but the unemployment rate rose from 8.8 to 9.0 percent (bad news).
 Washington Post economics blogger and columnist Ezra Klein estimated that even with a strong 244,000 net new jobs a month pace, it would be 2016 before employment would return to where it was before the recession.
 That’s how deep the hole has been dug, though not all under this president.
 The average price of a regular gallon is up from last month and last year.
 And while that is a somewhat predictable, supply-and-demand fluctuation, it’s a visible price that people latch onto and blame the powers-that-be for.

 High gasoline prices depress the popularity and weigh on the reelection prospects of any president, Democrat or Republican.
 Global demand created by rapid economic growth in China, India, and other emerging economies, as well as market fears of supply disruptions are big culprits in oil prices.
 And these are beyond the influence of Washington and far more important than domestic drilling or anything oil companies are or are not doing.

 To the independent voters who are most critical in determining the outcome of elections, jobs and gasoline prices are much more likely to define Obama’s reelection prospects and attitudes toward reelecting members of Congress than anything else.

 The question might be whether the public can weigh the issues in all their complexity, or whether it just seeks to punish someone.

-This article appears in the May 10, 2011, edition of National Journal Daily.
+This article appears in the May 10, 2011, edition of NJ Daily.